Russian Air Force: 2001–2010

-In 1999 Vladimir Putin became Prime Minister of Russia and then President in 2000; he continued to hold one or the other of these offices through every year since.

 In December 2003 the aviation assets of the Russian Ground Forces—mostly helicopters—were transferred to the VVS, following the shooting down of a Mi-26 helicopter in Chechnya on 19 August 2002 that claimed 19 lives.
 The former Army Aviation was in its previous form intended for the direct support of the Ground Forces, by providing their tactical air support, conducting tactical aerial reconnaissance, transporting airborne troops, providing fire support of their actions, electronic warfare, setting of minefield barriers and other tasks.
 The former Army Aviation was subsequently managed by the Chief of the Department of Army Aviation.
 In 2010, it was announced that the 2003 decision to transfer Ground Force Aviation to the Air Force was reversed, with the transfer back to the Ground Forces to occur sometime in 2015 or 2016.

-During the 2000s, the Air Forces continued to suffer from a lack of resources for pilot training.
+During the 2000s, the Air Force continued to suffer from a lack of resources for pilot training.
 In the 1990s Russian pilots achieved approximately 10% of the flight hours of the United States Air Force.
 The 2007 edition of the International Institute for Strategic Studies (IISS) Military Balance listed pilots of tactical aviation flying 20–25 hours a year, 61st Air Army pilots (former Military Transport Aviation), 60 hours a year, and Army Aviation under VVS control 55 hours a year.

 In 2007 the VVS resumed the Soviet-era practice of deploying its strategic bomber aircraft on long-range patrols.
 This ended a 15-year unilateral suspension due to fuel costs and other economic difficulties after the collapse of the Soviet Union.
 Patrols towards the North Pole, the Atlantic and the Pacific Ocean were reinstated, bringing the planes often close to NATO territory, including in one instance flying over the Irish Sea between the United Kingdom and Ireland.